Health Care Fraud Basics: The Difference Between Stark & Anti-Kickback Laws

 - Exceptions – As with the AKS, conduct that would otherwise constitute a violation can be permitted if the nature of a referral falls within one of over 30 qualifying exception.
 Stark exceptions, or safe harbors, require physicians to meet multiple conditions.

 Need Help with Compliance or Defense?
-Hendershot, Cannon & Hisey, P.C.
+Hendershot, Cowart & Hisey, P.C.
 Can Help.

 To learn more about our services and how we may be of assistance with your particular matter, call (713) 909-7323 or contact us online to speak with an attorney.
 We serve all types of health care providers throughout Houston, Texas, and beyond.